 "Thus says YA'OH to His messiah, to Chorash, who I have strengthened in his right hand, to spread out before him peoples, and the loins of kings will I open, to open before him double-leaved doors, and gates will not be closed".
 Yashai-Ya'oh 45:1

 The historical Cyrus was a great conqueror, but he had to capture Babylon TWICE.
 The doors of the city that were flung open wide for him peacefully in 539 BC were closed on him in 520 BC, forcing him to march upon the city with violence and thereby setting in motion the prophecy of Babylon's fall according to Yaram-Ya'oh (Jeremiah) 50-51 which entails a series of invasions by northern kings and not just one invasion.
 Yet the "Cyrus" this verse is talking about will not have to re-open any doors nor put down revolting kings.
 The doors they open for him will not be shut.
 Even their "loins" will be opened for him, which means YA'OH will ungird and disarm their hearts.
 For the chief weapons of ancient warfare were the spear and the bow, neither of which was carried at the loins.
-This "Cyrus" is not engaged in military conquests.
-He does not have to wage real war for peoples to be spread before him.

 "I, before you, will I go and the honorable ones will I make straight.
 Doors of brass will I break, and bars of iron will I cut down".
 Yashai-Ya'oh 45:2